IntelRealSense/librealsense/include/librealsense2/dds/readme.md

 # librealsense2 DDS topics

 ## Main idea
-`librealsense2` can discover RealSense devices connected throw Ethernet by listening to a set of DDS messages.
+`librealsense2` can discover RealSense devices connected through ethernet by listening to a set of DDS messages.

 ## Topics list